zplizzi/zplizzi.github.io/pages/ai-safety.md

 These problems are all "concrete" in the sense that they can be reproduced today, with today's level of AI.
 Specifically, these problems show up in the context of reinforcement learning (RL), which is the main branch of machine learning that focuses on building "agents" - systems that are designed to operate in an environment by taking in observations and selecting from the available actions.
 For example, a Romba vacuum cleaner uses sensors to periodically observe things like the distance to nearby objects, and selects which direction to move.
 RL agents are trained using a "reward signal" - a human-constructed function that provides "reward" to the agent when it does things that we want.
 In the training process for an RL agent, the agent interacts with the environment (real or simulated) many times, and algorithms optimize its action-selection network such that it selects actions which maximize the cumulative expected reward.

-If you're not familiar with RL, I'd highly recommend reviewing the RL introduction in OpenAI's series, "[Spinning up in Deep RL][spinning up intro]".
+If you're not familiar with RL, I'd highly recommend reviewing the RL introduction in OpenAI's series, [Spinning up in Deep RL][spinning up intro].
 This page gets increasingly math-heavy towards the end (and less relevant for the following discussion), so I'd focus on the first half.
 If you decide you want to do research in AI safety, having a deep understanding of RL both theoretically (understanding the algorithms) and practically (being able to train models) is super important.
 In that case I'd highly recommend going through the entirety of Spinning Up as it's the best practical introduction to deep (ie neural network-based) RL I've seen.
-I'd also recommend reading [Sutton and Barto], the famous classical textbook on RL.
+I'd also recommend reading [Reinforcement Learning: An Introduction][sutton and barto], the famous classical textbook on RL.

 ### Safe Interruptability